arzartden/arzartden/SKILLS.md

-# Personal profile of software engineering skills
+# Personal skills profile of a frontend developer

-⬜ Optional, 🟦 Required for all, 🟨 Required for js, 🟩 Learned, 🟥 Declined
+⬜ Optional, 🟦 Required for all, 🟨 Required for js, 🟩 Learned

 ## Fundamental concepts